mr152here/hexegg/docs/MANUAL.md

 *appendfile \<filename\>*
 > load and insert *filename*'s content after the cursor position.

-*openfile \<filename\>*
+*openfile \<filename\> \[size_limit\]*
 > open *filename* and load its content into a new file buffer.
+If *size_limit* is specified, read up to *size_limit* bytes from the file.
 You may cycle through all opened files with the TAB key.

 *closefile*
 > close the current file.
 If the file is modified, you will be asked whether to save the changes or not.
 If there are no more opened files, the program will quit.

 *savefile \[filename\]*
 > save the current file buffer with all its modifications as a *filename*.
-If no *filename* is specified, the file is saved under its own name.
+If *filename* is not specified, the file is saved under its own name.
+Files that are NOT opened with *<size_limit>* are truncated and a new file will be content of the filebuffer.
+Files opened with *<size_limit>* are not truncated, only that part of the file is overwritten and the rest is intact.

 *parseheader \[header_name\]*
 > parse, show and highlight binary structure at the current position.
 If *header_name* is not given, it will first try to find correct signature at the position and than parse it.
-Currently recognized structures are: BMP, ELF, GIF, ICO, MZ, MZPE, PE, PCAP, PCAPNG, PNG.
+Currently recognized structures are: BMP, ELF, GIF, ICO, JPEG, MZ, MZPE, PE, PCAP, PCAPNG, PNG.
 >
 > parseheader bmp - parse file from current position as a BMP structure
 > parseheader mz - parse file from current position as a (only) MZ structure